Shaunofthedead19/reddit-war-opinion/README.md

 ### Problem Description
 This project aims to successfully read and analyse comments and posts by users on the social media platform Reddit.
-* Create an end-to-end pipeline to read, transform and move data to a Data Warehouse
+* Create an end-to-end pipeline to read, transform and visualize data the data on public comments about the ongoing conflict.
 * Design a Dashboard to analyse Posts and Comments by users on the Platform.
     * How active are the Subreddits?
+    * Which Users have posted the most controversial comments on reddit, and do they hold an active account?
-    * What is the sentiment observed in the posts and comments?
+    * What are some of the highest and lowest scoring posts and subreddits?
 ***

 ## Data Source